 While You're in the Area

-The closest shopping area where you'll find gourmet food shops, high-end boutiques, and other professional services are on Spadina Road, north of St. Clair, in Forest Hill Village.
+The closest shopping area where you'll find gourmet food shops, high-end boutiques, and other professional services is on Spadina Road, north of St. Clair, in Forest Hill Village.